BPSB/combine-p-values-discrete/paper.md

 # Summary

 Most popular hypothesis tests are designed for datasets with a simple structure.
-For example, in a simple medical trial, the dataset would be a collection of health score for members of a treatment and control group, and the test would answer whether there is a significant difference between these.
+For example, in a simple medical trial, this structure would be a treatment and a control group, and a test would answer whether some health score exhibits a significat difference between their members.
 However, many datasets are naturally segmented or benefit from being analysed in segments.
-Continuing our example, if we know a priori that females score higher than males on average, we should see the effect of the treatment more clearly when analysing each sex separately.
+Continuing our example, if we know a priori that females score higher than males on average, analysing each sex separately should allow us to see more clearly whether the treatment is effective.
 To draw an overall conclusion in such a case, we need to combine the $p$ values for each sub-dataset.

 Starting with Fisher’s method, several ways have been proposed to combine $p$ values [@Heard2018].